TypingKoala/congregate-backend/README.md

 In the examples below, we assume the backend is running on `http://localhost:4200`.

 ### Client Connection
 To connect to the server, the client must authenticate the user and specify the game room that the user is joining.
+If a game room is not specified, then the user will be placed into a matchmaking session.

 ```ts
 // User's game room acquired via REST API